stdarg/tcp-port-used/README.md

 A simple Node.js module to check if a TCP port is currently in use.
 It returns a promise from the q library.

+Note: You have to admin privs to successfully tests system ports (0-1023).

 ## Installation

     npm install tcp-port-used